Blendify/blender-manual/blender_docs/manual/troubleshooting/3d_view.rst

 Possible Solutions:

-OpenGL Occlusion Queries (User Preferences)
+OpenGL Depth Picking (User Preferences)
-   See :menuselection:`User Preferences --> System --> Selection`.
+   See :menuselection:`User Preferences --> Viewport --> Selection`.

-   This option defaults *Automatic*, try setting this to *OpenGL Occlusion Queries*, since there is a significant performance difference under some configurations.
+   This option is enabled by default, disabling it may give better performance at the cost of selection accuracy.
 Upgrade Graphics Driver
    In some cases, slow selection is resolved by using updated drivers.
    *It is generally good to use recent drivers when using 3D software.*